julioneljunior/automate-commit-configuration/README.md

 ## How a bad commit message validation looks like?
 With above configuration, Husky fired pre-commit action, checking commit message with conventional commitlint format.
-This is a bad commit message example and the checking's result.
+This is an example of bad commit message and the checking's result.

 ![rejected commits examples](/md-images/error-automate-commit.png)